YimingQiao/Data-Chunk-Compaction-in-Duckdb/README.md

 # Data Chunk Compaction in Vectorized Execution

+This is the repository for the paper "Data Chunk Compaction in Vectorized Execution", which is accepted by SIGMOD'25.

 The Supplementary Material of our paper includes three repositories:
 1. [Problem formalization and simulation](https://github.com/YimingQiao/Chunk-Compaction-Formalization)
 2. [Some Microbenchmarks to compare various compaction strategies](https://github.com/YimingQiao/Chunk-Compaction-in-Vectorized-Execution)